Surgical Technology A.A.S.

 Required Cumulative GPA: 2.0

 Note: It is preferred that students have the prerequisite core completed by the end of the semester in which they intend to apply to the program (i.e. applying to the program in the fall semester and completing the core by the end of that fall semester.)
-BIOM 250N and AHMS 270E may be taken prior to applying.
+BIOM 250N/BIOM 251 and AHMS 270E may be taken prior to submission of the program application.

 Surgical Technology Prerequisite Courses

-Note: Along with BIOH 201N, students must register for the BIOH 202N lab section.
-These must be passed with a minimum grade of B .
+Note: Along with BIOH 201N, students must register for a BIOH 202N lab section.
+These must be passed with a minimum grade of B. Additionally, students must register for a BIOM 251 section that will accompany BIOM 250N for a total of 4 course credits.

 Complete all of the following courses: